Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 - Life expectancy:10 to 12 years

 According to the AKC, these dogs love cerebral stimulation and are quite personable.
-They also need a lot of exercises, although they struggle to swim and might overheat in warm weather.
+They also need a lot of exercise, although they struggle to swim and might overheat in warm weather.

-AmStaffs are strong and robust creatures that weigh between 50 and 80 pounds when they are fully grown.
-They are also known for being pain-resistant.
+AmStaffs are robust creatures that weigh between 50 and 80 pounds when they are fully grown.
+They are also known for being resistant to pain.

-AmStaffs require adequate training and socialization because of the breed’s lengthy history as a fighting dog and its innate desire to hunt game, especially if they live with children or other animals.
+AmStaffs require adequate training and socialization due to the breed’s lengthy history as a fighting dog and its innate desire to hunt game, especially when living with children or other animals.

 - Height: 17 to 19 inches